History of Chromosome

 Autosome and Sex Chromosome

-In a diploid cell, there are two of each kind of chromosome (termed homologus chromosomes) except the sex chromosomes.
-In humans one of the sex has two of the same kind of sex chromosomes and the other has one of each kind.
-In humans there are 23 pairs of homologous chromosomes (2n=46).
-The human female has 44 non sex chromosomes, termed autosomes and one pair of homomorphic sex chromosomes given the designation XX.
+In a diploid cell, there are two of each kind of chromosome (termed homologous chromosomes) except the sex chromosomes.
+In humans, one sex has two of the same kind of sex chromosomes and the other has one of each kind.
+In humans, there are 23 pairs of homologous chromosomes (2n=46).
+The human female has 44 nonsex chromosomes, termed autosomes, and one pair of homomorphic sex chromosomes given the designation XX.
 The human male has 44 autosomes and one pair of heteromorphic sex chromosomes, one X and one Y chromosome.